wixtoolset/web/root/documents/development/wips/5352-new-wixba-ui-v4-wix-improvement-proposal.html.md

 While the goal is to make these view similar to the AppX screen shot, I wonder if Publisher: isn't redundant and the homepage link and the News: link more suited for display below the publisher's name in the Branding area.
 I would think that a link to the Release/download page and a 'support' (link pointing at the wix forums page (or specifically to  wix-users) might be more useful in the SKU area.
 Or all links in the SKU area to keep the Branding area clean.
 I had also considered creating two invisible layout columns, spacing to two links horizontally using more of the center of the dialog, but still in the SKU area.
 Any thoughts on these issues?

+The online meeting #109 consensus was to have a static title and not try present a 'question' in the title.
+I also received guidance for the layout of Publisher etc, using labels where I only had links.
+When an update is available, provide details in the SKU area.
+Research how to link to the release notes page and if needed update WixDistribution.
+I plan to implement (some of) these changes prior to submitting a PR for folks to experiment with.

 ### Action Controls
 The AppX screen shot only shows one Action Control being displayed, however there are configurations where more than one selection is appropriate.
 I assume therefore that the controls should be arranged from right to left, with the rightmost being the preferred selection.

+In the online meeting #109 the "rightmost being the preferred" was questioned so I will try to find the Microsoft guidelines and check or correct my understanding of them.

 The following is a list (from top to bottom) of the Action controls which would be placed from Right to Left: